imex94/NetworkKit/README.md

 _Parameters_

-`urlString`: The string representing the url.
+`urlString`: The string representing the url. <br />
 `params`: The parameters you need to pass with the GET method.
-Everything after '?'.
+Everything after '?'. <br />
-`success`: Successful closure in case the request was successful.
+`success`: Successful closure in case the request was successful. <br />
-`failure`: Failure Closure which notifies if any error has occurred during the request.
+`failure`: Failure Closure which notifies if any error has occurred during the request. <br />

+**POST** - A simple HTTP POST method to get request from a url.

+_Parameters_

+`urlString`: The string representing the url. <br />
+`params`: The body you need to pass with the POST method.
+Resources you want to pass. <br />
+`success`: Successful closure in case the request was successful. <br />
+`failure`: Failure Closure which notifies if any error has occured during the request. <br />

 ### Parsing